scline6/Triangulator/README.md

 2. Triangulate a contour with holes by bridging the holes into a single contour.
 3. Provide an option to retain or discard degenerate triangles.
 Geometry devs will retain and graphics devs will discard.
 3. Provide an option for Constrained Delaunay Triangulation (CDT) via Delaunay flips.
-4. Provide an option to refine the triangle mesh using Chew's 2nd Algorithm for finite element devs.
+4. STRETCH GOAL: Provide an option to refine the triangle mesh using the Ruppert/Chew/Shewchuk/Ungor algorithm.
+5. STRETCH GOAL: Provide a mesh smoothing/improvement routine.
+The meshing options will be for finite element devs.

 ## Distiguishing Characteristics